Yesterland

 Rockin’ the Bay

-Yester California Adventure at Yesterland
+California Adventure Park

-Rockin' the Bay at Disney's California Adventure
+Rockin’ the Bay at Disney’s California Adventure, 2002

 Music every night from July 13 through August 23

-Just be aware that the superlative adjective “hottest” applies to the temperature of the seating area more than it does to music you’ll hear.
-In truth, most of these acts were hot around the 1960s or 1970s.
-The acts may no longer be as hot as they once were, but the summer sun can be very hot as it shines directly on the audiences of the two performances each afternoon.
+Just be aware that the superlative adjective “hottest” also applies to the temperature in the seating area — perhaps more than it does to music you’ll hear.
+The summer sun shines directly on the audiences of the two performances each afternoon.

-Rockin' the Bay at Disney's California Adventure
+Rockin’ the Bay at Disney’s California Adventure, 2002

-Rockin' the Bay at Disney's California Adventure
+Rockin’ the Bay at Disney’s California Adventure, 2002

 Don’t think of making a dinner reservation for The Vineyard Room, getting your voucher, but then not showing up for dinner.
 If you try that, they’ll charge the $25 minimum to the credit card that you used to guarantee your reservation.

-Rockin' the Bay at Disney's California Adventure
+Rockin’ the Bay at Disney’s California Adventure, 2002

-Caps and visors provide some relief from the sun—but not much.
+Caps and visors provide some relief from the sun — but not much

 Actually, you don’t need a voucher to get a good seat.
 Many shows have empty seats.

-Rockin' the Bay at Disney's California Adventure
+Rockin’ the Bay at Disney’s California Adventure, 2002

 Perhaps you’ll attend the first night of the music series, with the Beach Boys on stage.
 Don’t expect founding members Brian Wilson, Carl Wilson, Dennis Wilson, and Al Jardine.
 But you can expect founding member Mike Love (born March 15, 1941), a cousin of the Wilson brothers.
 Also, Bruce Johnston (born June 27, 1942), who joined The Beach Boys in 1965 and sang on the hit “California Girls,” qualifies as a member from the band’s heyday.

-Rockin' the Bay at Disney's California Adventure
+Rockin’ the Bay at Disney’s California Adventure, 2002

 The Beach Boys on stage